PretendoNetwork/nintendo-wiki/docs/prudp.md

 ```

 ### Sandbox access key
 Every game server has a unique sandbox access key.
 This is used to calculate the [packet signature](#packet-signature) and [packet checksum](#checksum).
 All NEX titles use access keys which are 8 lowercase hex characters, with the sole exception of the Friends server whose access key is `ridfebb9`.
 This limitation is only imposed by NEX, however.
 Rendez-Vous clients do not limit themselves to 8 lowercase hex characters, and may also use uppercase and non-hex characters.
-It seems that the access key may also be allowed to be up to 128 characters long, though no games are currently known to use anything larger than 8
+It seems that the access key may also be allowed to be up to 128 characters long, though no games are currently known to use anything larger than 8.

 The only way to find the access key of a server is by checking the client.
 In most cases this involves disassembling the game, however some games have been known to store their access keys in external files.
 For NEX titles, tools such as [this](https://github.com/PretendoNetwork/access-key-extractor) exist to automate the extraction of these keys.
-A key may often times also be brute forced, as many valid keys exist for all servers due to their small size
+A key may often times also be brute forced, as many valid keys exist for all servers due to their small size.

 A partial list of game servers and their access keys can be found [here](/docs/game-servers).